 Dickinson in Denmark- Copenhagen

 Study Abroad in Scandinavia at Copenhagen (DIS-Copenhagen) offers English-language study abroad programs for American university students in their third or fourth year of study.
 Students take four classes, one of which is a core class that includes faculty-led, course-integrated study tours in Western Denmark (3 day trip) and a European city (5 day trip).
+In addition, students are required to take a Danish Language and Culture course as one of their 4 courses.
 Some DIS programs also offer internships, and all students have the opportunity to volunteer with various organizations in Copenhagen.
 DIS offers many unique housing options including living with a Danish host family, a Danish roommate, or with other students in apartment-like or dorm settings in greater Copenhagen.
 For a taste of Scandinavian life, with easy access to much of Europe, many psychology majors elect DIS-Copenhagen for their study abroad program.